LWV Edina Positions

 - Procedures which fit teaching methods and content to the students’ rate and style of learning, needs and abilities.

-- Policies that encourage and support family engagement
+- Policies that encourage and support family engagement.

-LWVE supports school district boundaries which coincide with city boundaries.
+- LWVE supports school district boundaries which coincide with city boundaries.

 LWVE advocates a balanced, adequate and equitably funded city budget which emanates from: